The Bragg Frequency Convertor: A Meeting Between Spatial and Temporal Periodicities For Selective Parametric Frequency Translation: Theory

-At an interface between layers \(i\) and \(j\), the refractive index changes discontinuously, but the modulation does not create new frequencies at the interface itself.
-The boundary conditions therefore couple harmonics only within the same frequency channel.
-The transmission and reflection coefficients for harmonic \(q\) are the standard Fresnel coefficients for the static indices at frequency $\omega_q$
+At interfaces between layers \(i\) and \(j\), the refractive index changes discontinuously while the temporal modulation does not generate new frequencies.
+The boundary conditions are therefore diagonal in frequency space, with standard Fresnel coefficients evaluated at each harmonic frequency \(\omega_n\)